Climate in Japan

 The mainland of Japan belongs to Temperate Zone.

 The northernmost Hokkaido Island is in a subarctic zone, and Okinawa islands in the southwest part are in the subtropics.

-Roughly speaking, cool and dry air mass on the Continent of Asia to the west and hot and wet air mass on the ocean to the south meet around Japan.
+Roughly speaking, cool and dry air mass on the Continent of Asia from the northwest and hot and wet air mass on the ocean from the south meet around Japan.

 Each of them becomes stronger or weaker by season and moves around Japan.